COVID-19 Update: COVID-19 Vaccination Requirement for All Green Card Applicants Read More

-Immigration Lawyer Chicago/ Immigration Forms: Where Do I Get Immigration Forms?/ A Quick Guide to Form G-28
+Immigration Lawyer Chicago/ Immigration Forms for U.S. Citizenship, Naturalization, and Admission/ A Quick Guide to Form G-28

 Form G-28 is used to identify the legal representation for your case, whether that is an attorney, accredited representative, or law student working under the supervision of an attorney.
 This form is not required if you do not have legal representation helping you with your case.